• Skip to content

 In Australia, there are laws about the use of child car seats in taxis, rideshare services and buses.
 These laws vary across states and territories.

-In all states and territories of Australia except New South Wales, the following laws apply:
+The law in all states and territories except New South Wales

 • All wheelchair-accessible taxis must provide a car seat.

-• Children under one year must use a car seat in a taxi.
+• Children under one year must use a car seat.

-It’s always safest for your child to use a child car seat when travelling by taxi.
-Planning your journey ahead of time can help with this.
-You can search online for a taxi service that provides car seats.
-If you can’t find one, you should use your own car seat in the taxi.
-It’s best to let the taxi service know beforehand that this is what you plan to do.
+It’s always safest for your child to use a car seat when travelling by taxi.
+Planning your journey can help with this.
+If you can’t use your own car seat, you can search online for a taxi service that provides car seats.
+If the taxi provides a suitable and approved car seat, your child must use it.

 In Queensland and Western Australia, the laws for taxis also apply to rideshare services.